 Look for companies that have had a solid history of performance and growth since they’ve been around, and firms that have relatively low amounts of debt — or at least, not so much debt that’s bound to stunt their growth.

 Review each company’s profit margins, which is a key metric that determines how much in dividends might be paid out to investors each year.

 Step 4: Look at Expense Ratios and Other Costs

 Stocks don’t have expense ratios, but ETFs and mutual funds do.
 The brokerage firm you decide to invest with might also charge an account management fee or other ongoing fees.

 The fees you’ll pay to invest will dramatically eat away at your returns — ignoring the cost of investing and focusing on dividend yields alone is never smart.
 Some funds might offer exceptional dividends but charge high expense ratios that drop your returns quickly.

-Whether you want to invest small amounts of money or have a large sum of cash to invest into mutual funds or ETFs that pay dividends, understand all fees you’re expected to pay.
+Whether you want to invest small amounts of money or have a large sum of cash to invest in mutual funds or ETFs that pay dividends, understand all the fees you’re expected to pay.

 Step 5: Start Investing and Automate It

 Once you know which dividend stocks you want to invest in, use your funded brokerage account to get started.